Rebilly/api-definitions/plugins/products-bundler/README.md

 Available configuration is available in the `mapping` directory.
 Every file in this directory represents a configuration for bundling the result bundle.
 Use name of these files as a value for the `API_BUNDLED_PRODUCT` env variable during build.

+Add a new product bundle by adding a new YAML file in the `mapping` directory with a structure similar to the other files there.
+The env variable `API_BUNDLED_PRODUCT` value maps to the YAML file used during the `bundle` process.